Jayz71189/Capstone-Project/README.md

     ```json
     {
       "quantity": 2,
+      "totalPrice": 320,
-      "text": "I wish you the best with these gifts"
+      "text": "I wish you the best with these gifts" (optional)
     }
     ```